cse232summer-msu/cse232summer-msu.github.io/a4c636b019_exam_policies.md

 Two of the lab sessions will be dedicated to lab practicals.
 You will be given an in-class Codio assignment in lieu of the regular lab assignment.
 Please bring your computer (recommended fully charged as there are limited outlets) to the lab you are enrolled in.
 The exam's Codio page is the only application that you're allowed to have open (no IDEs).
 You are welcome to use any non-electronic resource during the exam.
 This includes textbooks, printed lecture slides, notes, example solutions to homework (including instructor solutions), and birthday cards.
 You may **not** use any online reference material or any other electronic resource. -->

-## Makeup Exams

-As this is an accelerated course, it will not be possible for us to provide any makeup exams.
-If you miss an exam due to documented illness or emergency, please send me an email with detailing the circumstances around why you did not attend the scheduled exam, along with all relevant offical documents.
-If your reasons are acceptable, it may be possible to schedule a one-on-one oram exam over Zoom, where your mastery of the material will be tested.

 ## Accommodation